joschock/patina/docs/src/integrate/patina_dxe_core_requirements.md

   requirements.
 - The [Patina DXE Core Requirements Platform Checklist](patina_dxe_core_requirements_checklist.md) provides an easy way for platform integrators to track if they have met all requirements.
+- The [Patina DXE Core Integration Guide](dxe_core.md) provides a detailed guide of how to integrate the DXE core into a platform.

 ## Platform Requirements